Coloring Drawings of Graphs: Sufficient Conditions for Facial Universal Cell 3-Colorability

 A well-known fact in crossing number theory is that every drawing of a graph can be reduced by a set of local uncrossing-operations to a good drawing.
 This implies the following result.
 The proof is standard, but lengthy, hence we defer it to the appendix.
-A similar proof (which however only deals with simple graphs) can be found in~\cite{crossingnumbers}, Lemma 1.3.
+A similar proof (which however only deals with simple graphs) can be found in{ the book of Schaefer}~\cite{crossingnumbers}, Lemma 1.3.